 On the website, we report all data in grade levels, or what we call the Grade (within Cohort) Standardized (GCS) scale.
 On this scale, users can interpret one unit as one grade level.
 The national average performance is 3 in Grade 3, 4 in Grade 4, and so on.

 To convert our estimates from the NAEP scale into grade levels, we have to first approximate the average amount student test scores grow in a grade on NAEP.
-To do this, we use data from three national NAEP cohorts: the cohorts who were in 4th grade in 2009, 2011, and 2013.
+To do this, we use data from four national NAEP cohorts: the cohorts who were in 4th grade in 2009, 2011, 2013, and 2015.
 Below we show the average national NAEP scores in Grades 4 and 8 for these three cohorts.
 We average over the three cohorts to create a stable baseline, or reference group.